 MITRE ATT&CK: T1558.003 — Steal or Forge Kerberos Tickets: Kerberoasting

-How Kerberoasting Works
+How does Kerberoasting work?

 To understand the attack, you need to understand the Kerberos ticket flow.
 When a user authenticates to Active Directory, the KDC issues a Ticket Granting Ticket (TGT) encrypted with the krbtgt hash.
 That TGT is then used to request service tickets (TGS) for specific resources.